 Burdock is one of my favorite root tonics in the wise woman herbal medicine chest.

 Just as burdock's roots grow deep in the ground, her action is deeply nourishing in the body.

-Burdock is a powerful tonic for the liver, kidneys and spleen.
+Burdock root is a powerful tonic for the liver, kidneys and spleen.

 A favorite of macrobiotic cooking, burdock adds a mildly sweet, earthy flavor to stir fry, cooked vegetables, or in soups.

-If you found this article helpful, spread the wise woman ways!
-Link to this article from your website or share with your friends using this button~
+Spread the wild wise woman ways!
+Link to this article from your website, or share with your friends using this button~